KmariK/luxury-loom-interiors/README.md

 8. As a returning user, I want to know if there is any new offers.
 9. As a returning user, I want to know if the contact details are the same or have changed.
 10. As a returning user, I want to know who founded the company.
-11. As a returning user, I want to get directions to the companys showroom studio
+11. As a returning user, I want to get directions to the companys showroom studio.
 12. As a returning user, I want the 404 page to include a quick way to navigate to the pages on the website.

 #### Site Owner
 13. As the site owner, I want users to find news about offers, latest trends and expert tips.
 14. As the site owner, I want users to get to know the business and how it evolved.
-15. As the site owner, I want users to be able to contact us via a form,email, telephone or our showcase studio location.
+15. As the site owner, I want users to be able to contact us via a form, email, telephone or our showcase studio location.

 ### Design